Skip to content

 Database Options:

-• Set postgresql.enabled: true to deploy PostgreSQL within the cluster (auto-configures DATABASE_URL)
+• Set postgresql.enabled: true to deploy PostgreSQL within the cluster (auto-configures DATABASE_URL for all services)

-• Set postgresql.enabled: false and provide an external database URL explicitly
+• Set postgresql.enabled: false and provide an external database URL in each service's env section

 Database Setup

-The connector requires a database (PostgreSQL or MySQL) for storing connector data.
+Project Neo requires a database (PostgreSQL or MySQL) for storing application data.
 You have two options:

 Option 1: Built-in PostgreSQL (Recommended for Development/Testing)